aurimrv/python_experiments/binarySearchTree4/DYNAMOSA/mutatest/DYNAMOSA-report.rst

 DETECTED
 --------
- - binarySearchTree4.py: (l: 5, c: 20) - mutation from None to True
+ - binarySearchTree4.py: (l: 6, c: 21) - mutation from None to False
- - binarySearchTree4.py: (l: 5, c: 20) - mutation from None to False
+ - binarySearchTree4.py: (l: 6, c: 21) - mutation from None to True
- - binarySearchTree4.py: (l: 20, c: 8) - mutation from If_Statement to If_True
+ - binarySearchTree4.py: (l: 14, c: 28) - mutation from None to True
- - binarySearchTree4.py: (l: 20, c: 8) - mutation from If_Statement to If_False
+ - binarySearchTree4.py: (l: 14, c: 28) - mutation from None to False
- - binarySearchTree4.py: (l: 20, c: 24) - mutation from None to False
+ - binarySearchTree4.py: (l: 18, c: 8) - mutation from If_Statement to If_False
- - binarySearchTree4.py: (l: 20, c: 24) - mutation from None to True
+ - binarySearchTree4.py: (l: 18, c: 8) - mutation from If_Statement to If_True
  - binarySearchTree4.py: (l: 27, c: 8) - mutation from If_Statement to If_False
  - binarySearchTree4.py: (l: 27, c: 8) - mutation from If_Statement to If_True
+ - binarySearchTree4.py: (l: 27, c: 19) - mutation from None to True
  - binarySearchTree4.py: (l: 27, c: 19) - mutation from None to False
- - binarySearchTree4.py: (l: 27, c: 19) - mutation from None to True
+ - binarySearchTree4.py: (l: 29, c: 11) - mutation from <class 'ast.LtE'> to <class 'ast.Gt'>
  - binarySearchTree4.py: (l: 29, c: 11) - mutation from <class 'ast.LtE'> to <class 'ast.Lt'>
- - binarySearchTree4.py: (l: 29, c: 11) - mutation from <class 'ast.LtE'> to <class 'ast.Gt'>
  - binarySearchTree4.py: (l: 29, c: 11) - mutation from <class 'ast.LtE'> to <class 'ast.Eq'>
  - binarySearchTree4.py: (l: 29, c: 11) - mutation from <class 'ast.LtE'> to <class 'ast.GtE'>
  - binarySearchTree4.py: (l: 29, c: 11) - mutation from <class 'ast.LtE'> to <class 'ast.NotEq'>
  - binarySearchTree4.py: (l: 30, c: 15) - mutation from <class 'ast.Is'> to <class 'ast.IsNot'>
+ - binarySearchTree4.py: (l: 30, c: 28) - mutation from None to False
  - binarySearchTree4.py: (l: 30, c: 28) - mutation from None to True
- - binarySearchTree4.py: (l: 30, c: 28) - mutation from None to False
  - binarySearchTree4.py: (l: 37, c: 12) - mutation from If_Statement to If_False
+ - binarySearchTree4.py: (l: 37, c: 29) - mutation from None to True
- - binarySearchTree4.py: (l: 37, c: 15) - mutation from <class 'ast.Is'> to <class 'ast.IsNot'>
+ - binarySearchTree4.py: (l: 37, c: 29) - mutation from None to False